Black army cutworm

 Description

-Damage is most significant 2 to 3 years following late season wildfires (July to October) and one year after an early season wildfire (before July).
+An increase in wildfires activity often leads to increased black army cutworm activity.
+Damage is most significant 2 to 3 years after late season wildfires (July to October) and one year after an early season wildfire (before July).

 Seedlings planted on recently burned sites with little or no vegetation are more likely to be damaged by cutworm larvae.